-The Home - School partnership needs to be a close one for students to receive the best possible education.
+A strong home-school partnership is necessary to provide students with the best support and guideance to achieve the best possible social and emotional academic learning outcomes.
 The Heads of the four Houses are also Co-Heads of the High School.
-One of them is always available to discuss High School matters with parents.
-If a problem arises which parents feel the School can assist with, contact with the Tutor or the Head of House can be established very quickly, and immediate action taken.
+They are always available to discuss High School matters with parents.
+If a concern arises with which parents feel the School can assist with, they should make timely contact with the Tutor or the Head of House so that effective action can be taken.

 Throughout the year there will be various occasions when parents will be able to meet staff.
 The Tutor contacts the parents of each child in their group early in first term to establish communication.
-Parents have the opportunity to meet with their child's Tutor and subject teachers after progress checks.
-A series of information evenings is held in the third and fourth terms each year to provide parents with an understanding of our curriculum and the courses available for their child/children in the following year.
+Parents have the opportunity to meet with their child's Tutor and subject teachers after Progress Reports through Learning Conferences.
+Information evenings are held in the third and fourth terms each year to provide parents with an understanding of our curriculum and the courses available for their child/children in the following year.